mach-composer/mach-composer-cli/docs/src/tutorial/step-1-installation.md

    $ tfenv install latest
    ```

-## Install MACH Composer
+## Install MACH composer
-The easiest way to get started is by installing MACH Composer locally to be able
+The easiest way to get started is by installing MACH composer locally to be able
-to perform a MACH Composer deploy and make use of the
+to perform a MACH composer deploy and make use of the
 [developer tools](../topics/development/workflow.md).

 ```bash